Is Body Mass Index a good indicator of health?

 Why is BMI still used even with its limitations?

 BMI is used because it is an easy way to help healthcare professionals treat their patients and keep them healthy.
 In general promoting healthy weight to their patients will help prevent their patients getting any further weight related complications.
 As of yet there are no simple calculations that can take the other factors into account.
 In specific cases, healthcare professionals should use other tests i.e. blood hormone tests, waist size etc. But in general the use of BMI isn’t about to diminish.
 Using BMI as a health indicator is also cheaper than using a more rounded multi-test system.
 The best thing about using BMI is that for the general population it’s something they can keep an eye on at home and self manage.
+So is Body Mass index a good indicator of health?
+Not entirely but it can help you keep an eye on things.

 If you are concerned about your weight contact your GP as they can help.
-If you have a BMI of over 28 and wish to review weight loss treatment CLICK HERE.